 Among the major ethnic groups, the Kinh make up 89.2% of the ethnic population.
 The Dao have two main branches: the Thanh Y and Thanh Phan.
 They conserve their particular ethnic features such as dialect, clothing and traditional festivals, and some continue practices of nomadic farming.
 The Tay, San Diu and San Chi live in low mountainous areas, chiefly relying on agriculture, in particular the production of wet rice.
 The Hoa include many ethnic minorities, having immigrated from China many years ago.
 A small portion is Chinese residents who come to deal in commerce and handicrafts and live in townlets in eastern areas.
 Most live in the country, relying on agriculture, fishing and forestry.

-Quang Ninh Tourism
+Quang Ninh what to see